 It is to focus its operations on the thousands of archaeological sites that lie off our coasts and along our shorelines.
 Many of these are shipwrecks which are witness to thousands of years of exploration, war, and trade in cargo, people and ideas.
 Others are terrestrial features such as historic buildings and fortifications, harbours and submerged prehistoric landscapes.
 Together they and associated artefacts make up our maritime heritage.
 This heritage illuminates our understanding of our past, inform our sense of place within the world around us, explain man's extraordinary endeavours on the sea and show what is still possible.

 Britain’s maritime archaeology ranges across all periods from the remains of the oldest seafaring craft in the world, dating from the Middle Bronze Age, to the huge numbers of ships, submarines and aircraft lost in the two World Wars.
 Those sites that have been investigated have made great contributions to our understanding of the past.
 Underwater mapping in the North Sea is revealing drowned prehistoric hunting grounds and Britain’s earliest human settlements.
-Ancient wreck sites across the South coast have revealed Bronze Age communities long distance connections with Mediterranean, while excavations in the heart of Roman London’s bustling waterfront have shown the origins of globalization, and the wrecks of the Mary Rose and Invincible have laid bare the personal lives of ordinary sailors in the Tudor and Georgian Navies.
+Ancient wreck sites across the south coast have revealed Bronze Age communities’ long distance connections with Mediterranean, while excavations in the heart of Roman London’s bustling waterfront have shown the origins of globalisation, and the wrecks of the Mary Rose and HMS Invincible have laid bare the personal lives of ordinary sailors in the Tudor and Georgian Navies.